Winchelsea to Hastings walk

-- The route down the glen when reopened continues as follows: in 600 metres you come to a bench with a view out over the beach ahead and you go sharp right, your direction 35°.
+- In 600 metres you come to a bench with a view out over the beach ahead and you go sharp right, your direction 35°.
 In 30 metres, go left your direction 340°, soon down steps.

 - At the bottom of this Ecclesbourne Glen you cross a stream, by a post, and keep straight on upwards on the main steps, ignoring ways off to the right and left.

 - This uphill path, out of the valley, is the site of a 2014 landslip.
 The path was repaired and reopened in autumn 2021.